Elves (Elfquest): Gliders

-The Gliders are a tall race of elves, almost all of whom possess the power of gliding (see Magic below).
+The Gliders are a tall race of elves, almost all of whom possess the power of gliding.
 To avoid human persecution they have cloistered themselves inside the hollowed-out Blue Mountain, devoting themselves to art and contemplation.
 In the process they have become arrogant and decadent, none more so than the black-robed Winnowill.
 Because they had lived so long in claustrophobic isolation, the Gliders ceased to Recognize and therefore ceased having children.
 Eventually, they found themselves worshiped by a human tribe that dwelt at the foot of Blue Mountain.
 A race of giant hawks were bred to bear the Chosen Eight, the elfin messengers who bore gifts to the humans, received tokens and live offerings of human tribe members, and hunted for the other Gliders.